-12.2.1 Steps to Perform When PV System is Not Functioning
+12.2.1 Steps to Perform When PV System Not Functioning:

-- Check inverter LED indicator status and UI for inverter status and error messages. - Check to ensure that inverter is connected to AC power. - Ensure that no 24VDC remote shutdown signal is applied to the inverter. - Check for clockwise phase rotation of AC power connections. - Check to ensure that DC (PV) input is connected. - Verify proper polarity of DC (PV) positive (+) and negative (-) input pairs. - Verify PV string Maximum Power Point Voltage at design high temperature and PV string sizing. - Verify open circuit voltage at design low temperature and ensure it is compatible with inverter input voltage specifications. - Check all internet fuses to see if any are open. - Check status of GFDI breaker. - Verify that both the AC and DC disconnects are closed. - Contact installer or Solectria if malfunction persists.
+- Check inverter LED indicator status and LCD for inverter status and error messages - Check to ensure that inverter is connected to AC power - Ensure that no 24VDC remote shut down or shunt trip signal is applied to the inverter - Check for clockwise phase rotation of AC power connections - Check to ensure that DC (PV) input is connected - Verify proper polarity of DC (PV) positive (+) and negative (-) input pairs - Verify PV string Maximum Power Point Voltage at design high temperature and PV string Open Circuit Voltage at design low temperature is compatible with inverter input voltage specifications. - Contact installer or Solectria if malfunction persists

-12.2.2 If Contacting Solectria for Assistance, Please Provide the Following:
+12.2.2 If Contacting Solectria for Assistance, Please Provide:

-- Inverter Model Number/Part Number. - Inverter Serial Numbers. - Short Description of Problem (UI messages, when problem started, how often problem occurs, under what conditions the problem occurs). - Design Information (PV modules, string sizing, output power, short-circuit current, and open circuit voltage string layout).
+- Inverter Model Number/Part Number - Inverter Serial Numbers - Short Description of Problem (LCD messages, when problem started, how often problem occurs, under what conditions the problem occurs) - Design Information (PV modules, string sizing, output power, short-circuit current and open circuit voltage string layout)

-NOTE: See Appendix D for Solectria contact information
+NOTE: See Appendix E for Solectria contact information.

-12.2.3 Some Specific Problems that can be Identified Quickly
+12.2.3 Some Specific Problems That Can Be Identified Quickly

-GFDI Problem: If the LED indicators and UI show a ground fault problem and the GFDI breaker is tripped, the fault in the PV array or wiring must be found and the GFDI breaker reset.
+GFDI Problem: If the LED indicators show a ground fault problem but the GFDI breaker is not tripped then a ground fault in PV array or wiring must be found and the GFDI breaker reset.

-Unit Overheating, Power Derating, or Unit Not Outputting Power: If the power output is lower than normal and there is a UI indication of power derating due to high temperature, check the following:
+Unit overheating, power de-rating, or unit not putting out power: If the power output is lower than normal and there is an LED indication of power de-rating due to high temperature, check the following:

-- Is the ambient temperature above 50°C? - Check the insect screens in the front louver grill or air filters on the main enclosure door for clogging from dust, pollen, and debris. - Fan not running, blocked, or slow: - Check the fan fuses inside the main enclosure. - Check the fan relay, including overload device, inside the main enclosure. - Check the fan and make sure it spins freely. - Check that the fan is directing air into the intake baffles. - No grid sensing: - Check if grid sensing fuses are blown inside the main enclosure.
-If so, contact Solectria (do not replace fuses, as this represents an abnormal failure) - No LED indications when the AC is energized.
-If the grid voltage and DC voltage is present and no response from inverter is evident: - Verify AC and DC voltages are within proper ranges.
+- Is the ambient air temperature above 122°F (50°C)? - Check the insect screens in the front louver grill on the main enclosure door for clogging from dust, pollen and debris.
+The louver/grill can be removed with 16 Philips screws holding it on and the insect screen can be cleaned or replaced.
+See Section 7.4 about turning the inverter off before performing this service.

+- Fan not running, blocked, or slow - Check the fan fuses inside the main enclosure (10A AC). - Check the fan relay inside the main enclosure. - Check the fan and make sure it spins freely. - Check that the fan is directing air into the intake baffles. - No grid sensing: - Grid sensing fuses blown (1A AC or as labeled) inside the main enclosure.
+Contact Solectria (Do not replace fuses, as this represents an abnormal failure). - No LED indications when the sun is shining.
+If the grid voltage and DC (PV) voltage is present and no response from inverter is evident: - Verify AC & DC (PV) voltages are within proper ranges.